-Unlike a factory-manufactured, a concrete gunite spa is a multiphase construction project with many variables—ranging from a backyard’s shape and elevation to equipment options.
+Unlike a factory-manufactured, concrete gunite Custom Spas are a multiphase construction project with many variables—ranging from a backyard’s shape and elevation to equipment options.
 As a result, our team at Emerald Pool & Patio ask that we do a thorough evaluation process either in store or at your place of residence.

 Asking “how much does an inground gunite pool or spa cost?” is like asking “how much does it cost to build a new home?”
 Before offering an estimate, it is critical for our pool and spa builders to understand all of the features and elements you want for your pool/spa and to account for all of the variables involved in construction.
 Giving “guesstimates” to customers would be a disservice; Emerald Pool and Patio believe in providing pricing information that leaves no room for surprises!

-Lets learn a bit more about why we choose to only build with Gunite Spas, and what is the process to get build them out.
+Let’s learn a bit more about why we choose to only build with Gunite Spas, and what is the process to build them out.